 A court can reduce the total amount of the compensation or revoke it completely if this is seen as reasonable regarding the violator's economic station, other circumstances and efforts to prevent or eliminate the effect of the conduct.
 For example, the employer may reverse the dismissal or arrange a new, equivalent work position for the applicant who was discriminated against.

 Action to demand compensation

-In order to receive compensation the injured party has to bring the matter before the district court in the violator's home town.
-The person suspecting discrimination must show that it is probable that the opposite party has violated the special discrimination prohibitions.
+In order to receive compensation the injured party has to claim it by legal action brought at the district court in the violator's home town.
+The person suspecting discrimination must make it probable that the situation constitutes discrimination based on gender.
 This then gives rise to a presumption of discrimination.
 If the employer, educational institution, interest organisation or supplier of a product or service refers to a legal, weighty and acceptable reason for the conduct or that the conduct was caused by some other acceptable circumstance than the person's gender, then they have to provide evidence to support this claim.

-Compensation has to be demanded within two years from the moment when the prohibition of discrimination was violated, except in matters relating to recruitment, where the time limit is one year.
+Compensation has to be demanded within two years of the violation of the prohibition of discrimination.
+An exception is discrimination during recruitment, in which case the time limit is one year.
 Payment of compensation does not prevent the injured party from further claiming compensation under the Employment Contracts Act or the Tort Liability Act, for example.